awsdocs/amazon-athena-user-guide/doc_source/engine-versions-reference.md

 + **map\_from\_entries\(\) raises an error with null entries ** – `map_from_entries()` now raises an error when the input array contains a null entry\.
 Queries that construct a map by passing `NULL` as a value now fail\.
 + **Tables** – Tables that have unsupported partition types can no longer be created\.
 + **Improved numerical stability in statistical functions ** – The numerical stability for the statistical functions `corr()`, `covar_samp()`, `regr_intercept()`, and `regr_slope()` has been improved\.
++ **TIMESTAMP precision defined in Parquet is now respected** – The precision of `TIMESTAMP` values and the precision defined for the `TIMESTAMP` column in the Parquet schema must now match\.
+Non\-matching precisions result in incorrect timestamps\.
 + **Time zone information** – Time zone information is now calculated using the [java\.time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) package of the Java 1\.8 SDK\.
 + **SUM of INTERVAL\_DAY\_TO\_SECOND and INTERVAL\_YEAR\_TO\_MONTH datatypes ** – You can no longer use `SUM(NULL)` directly\.
 In order to use `SUM(NULL)`, cast `NULL` to a data type like `BIGINT`, `DECIMAL`, `REAL`, `DOUBLE`, `INTERVAL_DAY_TO_SECOND` or `INTERVAL_YEAR_TO_MONTH`\.